By Christina Draper

 Suffering, whether it’s mentally, physically, or emotionally, is an expected aspect of a believer’s life.
 We are tested.
 We are tried.
 And we are refined to pure gold in His hands.
 Through all of it, His grace is evident.

-About two years ago I felt trapped in an overwhelming state of suffering.
+A few years ago I felt trapped in an overwhelming state of suffering.
 As years of anxiety took their toll on my mental, physical, and emotional health, I was left struggling to keep my head above the water.
 While peace felt like a distant memory, hope began to dig roots deeper into my soul.

 As I read this I couldn’t help but see God’s constant, simple, yet overwhelming grace.
 He saw Elijah’s limitations and provided him with exactly what he needed to keep pressing forward.
 With the promise of a difficult journey, Elijah “went in the strength of that food forty days and forty nights to Horeb” (1 Kings 19:8).

 While God’s wonderful graces were evident to me in the darkness, they continue all the more as I have come into the light.
 He continues to use my suffering as a blessing to my soul even though much time has passed.
 The most wonderful truth of God’s grace in suffering is that it continues steadfastly even after the suffering ends.

 If you are in a place of suffering, whether it has been weeks, months, or even years, let me offer these words of peace: you are not alone and you are not forgotten.
 Although you may feel powerless and sorrowful remember always that His grace “is sufficient for you, for [His] power is made perfect in weakness” (2 Corinthians 12:9).